 Jurisdiction: Alaska, Idaho, Montana, Oregon, Utah, Washington, Hawaii

-Also, the following American territories of: Guam, Northern Mariana Islands, Samoa, Wake Island, Midways Islands, Johnston Atoll.
+Also, the American territories of: Guam, Northern Mariana Islands, Samoa, Wake Island, Midway Islands, Johnston Atoll.

 Jurisdiction: District of Columbia.